Tverous/SmartContract_ImagesStoring/README.md

 # SmartContract_ImagesStoring
 Smart contract in Solidity for storing images.
-THe contract will store the image in a map that maps the owner address to an array of struct which stores the content of the images.
+The contract will store the image in a map that maps the owner address to an array of struct which stores the content of the images.

 #### function num_of_images(address towner)
 * return the number of images of the owner